-Would you recommend High-Level Proofreading Pro to people who would like to start proofreading and copyediting?
+Would you recommend High-Level Proofreading And Copyediting Pro to people who would like to start proofreading and copyediting?

 Yes, it’s a great way to consolidate all areas of your proofreading game and includes the essentials of running your own business.
 I knew enough to get by before the course, but it’s been a great one-stop resource for firming up my knowledge and teaching me about the broader landscape of the industry.
 It’s what I needed to have the confidence to start approaching clients, instead of waiting for them to come to me.